nicholasleeeee/IVLEDownloaderTests/IVLEdownloader/docs/Userguide.md

 <p align="center"><img src="https://github.com/Geraldcdx/IVLEDownloader/blob/master/docs/pics/scalingprop3.png" width="500"></p>

 ### My Offline IVLE refuses to work!!!?
-#### Click on the IVLE API Parsing in the settings and try again, there might be bug in the settings.
+#### Click on the IVLE API Parsing in the settings and try again.
 This setting will reset your API key and prevent errors from happening.

+### Problem with logging in/ enabling your APIKEY?
+#### Go to this url, https://ivle.nus.edu.sg/default.aspx?ReturnUrl=%2fLAPI%2fdefault.aspx, click on enable APIKEY.
+Relaunch Offline IVLE